The Bandstand

 has later addition roofing felt in poor

 condition.
-The coronet is a mixture of
+The coronet was a mixture of

-cast and wrought iron and is extensively
+cast and wrought iron and was extensively

 corroded and in need of conservation